tahoito/tahoito/README.md

 - Hello.
 My name is Taho.
 - I'm from Japan.
-- I'm a student.
+- I'm a 2nd grades of high school student.
 - I want to live abroad and become a programmer in the future.🫶🏼
-- I learned python3,　SQL,　HTML/CSS,　Flask,　Django.
+- I learned python3,　SQL,　HTML/CSS,　Flask,　Django, Java, JavaScript, and a little SpringBoost.
-- I like listening to music, especially kpop and English songs.🎧

 <!---
 tahoito/tahoito is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.